What is Portal Hypertension: Causes, Symptoms and Treatment

 - Blood tests

 Treatment for portal hypertension usually involves medication and lifestyle changes.
 Doctors may prescribe a portal hypertension diet and medications to manage the issues.
 Some cases may need radiological or endoscopic therapy or even surgeries.
 The first goal is to stabilize the bleeding and then treat the issue.
 Treatment is decided as per the seriousness of your symptoms and the condition of your liver.
-Portal hypertension treatment is thus divided into two levels.
+This treatment is thus divided into two levels.

 In the first level of portal hypertension treatment, episodes of variceal bleeding get treated with medications or endoscopic therapies.
 Doctors also suggest following a portal hypertension diet and making other lifestyle changes to help your digestive system heal.
 Note that there are two types of endoscopic therapies: